Things to do in Galashiels, Scottish Borders

 On the day of Scott's funeral, the cortege passed Scott's View, and his horses halted as usual, so their master could enjoy his view one last time.

 Scott's View is just off the B6404, so it's very close to our next attraction:

-The 4 famous Abbeys are some of the Scottish Borders most famous attractions: Dryburgh Abbey, Kelso Abbey, Jedburgh Abbey and Melrose Abbey - all are worth a visit.
+The 4 Abbeys are some of the Scottish Borders' most famous attractions: Dryburgh Abbey, Kelso Abbey, Jedburgh Abbey and Melrose Abbey are all worth a visit.

 You can wander around the ruins, enjoy the Gothic architecture and really get a sense of what life as a monk might have been like, hundreds of years ago.

 Don't miss the Dryburgh Yew - believed to be one of the oldest living trees in Scotland, having been planted in 1136.